monkphin/Colour-Forge/README.md

 Due to feature creep, I added in a few additional pages that were thought to be beyond scope, or not factored into the initial planning, such as the admin pages or the contact page.
 In cases where this occurred I was able to fall back on existing wireframes and choices made around them to quickly get them looking like they were a cohesive part of the website without adding too much additional overhead or work, or needing to really mock up anything via new wireframes for them.

 ## Schema
+I knew from the start that this would likely benefit more from a relational database, so choosing to use PostGresQL was a near automatic choice.
 Initially I had a few ideas for this, but didn't fully take into account how the data would need to be handled within the database to ensure it was easily modifiable and manipulatable, as well as supporting the one-to-many and many-to-many relationships that I was going to need to take advantage of for the data being used.

 These early attempts can be seen in the two below screenshots.